qpdf/qpdf/manual/installation.rst

   ``QPDF_TEST_COMPARE_IMAGES`` to ``1`` to *enable* image comparison tests.
 Either way, they are off by default.

+- Non-user-visible change: the preprocessor symbol that triggers the export of functions into the public ABI (application binary interface) has been changed from ``DLL_EXPORT`` to ``libqpdf_EXPORTS``.
+This detail is encapsulated in the build and is only relevant to people who are building qpdf on their own or who may have previously needed to work around a collision between qpdf's use of ``DLL_EXPORT`` and someone else's use of the same symbol.

 - A handful of options that were specific to autoconf or the old build system have been dropped.